Need to Make Up Lost High School Credits? You Don’t Have to Wait Until Summer

 Many private online schools give you the flexibility you may need:

 - Enroll and begin any time of year.

 - Do your schoolwork any time of day that fits your schedule.

 - Self-paced – no deadlines for course completion.

 These features are ideal if you have other obligations that make it difficult to meet a rigid semester schedule with deadlines.

 Whitmore School, accredited by Cognia, (formerly AdvancED), offers four Diploma Programs for students wishing to enroll full-time to earn their high school diploma.
 Additionally, students looking to get back on track to graduate on time can enroll in individual courses.
 Students enroll and begin any time, work at their own pace, and may take up to 12 months to complete their courses.
 Click here to read more about taking individual courses at Whitmore School.

 Written by: Ellen Ray, Principal and parent of Alina, 2008 Whitmore School graduate

-February 5, 2020 in How to Stay Motivated in Online SchoolSee all blog posts
+April 11, 2022 in How to Stay Motivated in Online School, Academic Success in Online SchoolSee all blog posts